righettod/document-upload-protection/README.md

 * Trial version of the APIs can be used for detection only and it's seems that there not license limitation about this type of specific usage (see links below and don't hesitate to ping me if i'm wrong  :smiley: ).

-# TODO

-* Add detection of OLE packages into Word / Excel documents.

 # Information links

 * http://www.aspose.com/community/forums/thread/335727/what-are-the-trial-limitation-of-aspose.words.net.aspx